MySecurityRepo/security-writeups/Hack The Box Machines/Cicada.md

 ![diagram](../images/Cicada/Cicada_sam.png)

-After we can pass the hash and access as Administrator:
+After that we can pass the hash and access as Administrator:

 ![diagram](../images/Cicada/Cicada_admin.png)